-Your computer has been configured with a hard disk partition (available on certain models) to allow you to recover your hard disk drive or reinstall selected applications and software features or utilities.
+Your computer has been configured with a hard disk partition to allow you to recover your hard disk drive or reinstall selected applications and software features or utilities.

-It is strongly recommended that you create recovery CDs/DVDs before using your system.
-For more information on creating Recovery media see "Creating Recovery CDs/DVDs" on page 59.
+NOTE It is strongly recommended that you create recovery CDs/DVDs before using your system.
+For more information on creating Recovery media see "Using the Toshiba Dual Pointing Device" on page 66.